bkunat/AlfredSnippetConverter/README.md

 ### Exporting Snippets from Alfred

 1. [Export](https://www.alfredapp.com/help/features/snippets/#sharing) a Snippets Collection from Alfred.
-2. Extract the `.zip` archive using macOS Archive Utility app.
+2. Use the exported `.alfredsnippets` file directly, or extract the archive to get a directory.

-> Alfred Text Snippets are exported as `.zip` archives.
+> Alfred Text Snippets are exported as `.alfredsnippets` zip archives.
+The converter supports both the zip files and extracted directories.

 ### Converting with the CLI